ROLES AND TASKS OF THE KINGDOM OF GOD

 Now if you obey me fully and keep my covenant, then out of all nations you will be my treasured possession.
 Although the whole earth is mine, you will be for me a kingdom of priests and a holy nation.
 These are the words you are to speak to the Israelites.
 (Exodus 19:5,6)

 But we find the Apostle Peter saying to Gentiles that now we are the chosen people, the royal priesthood.
-This means that the physical land and people no longer are the royal priesthood; although we understand from what Paul wrote that after the full number of elect Gentiles have become part of Christ, part of the Olive Tree, God will turn again to the land and people of Israel.
+This means that the physical land and people of Israel no longer are the royal priesthood.
+However, we know from what Paul wrote that after the full number of elect Gentiles have become part of Christ, part of the Olive Tree, God will turn again to the land and people of Israel.

 But you are a chosen people, a royal priesthood, a holy nation, a people belonging to God, that you may declare the praises of him who called you out of darkness into his wonderful light.
 Once you were not a people, but now you are the people of God; once you had not received mercy, but now you have received mercy.
 (I Peter 2:9,10)